photo by: Edwin Hooper

 Learn how to do mindfulness now using our easy and free ‘How to Guide to Mindfulness’.

 Can’t get on top of your anxiety and stress and time for some proper support?
 Our top London talk therapists are now available online.
-Or use our booking site to book affordable Skype therapy.
+Or use our booking site to book affordable online therapy.

 Andrea M. Darcy is a health writer with training in coaching and person-centred counselling who also helps people plan their therapy journey.
 She is a fan of all of these techniques that she uses herself often.
 Find her @am_darcy